 As a business owner, manager, or employee you’re already very busy on the job.
-You’re probably wondering where you’ll get the time to add social media into the mix.
+You’re probably wondering where you’ll get the time to add social media marketing into the mix.
 Well, don’t worry.
 You don’t need to spend a ton of time on social media to make an impact, but you should start by deciding which platforms are right for your business.

 Is social media in general right for me?

 Yes, you need social media.
 Social media comes with many benefits for the average business including …